-DENTSPLY SIRONA INC. SUSQUEHANNA COMMERCE CENTER 221 WEST PHILADELPHIA STREET YORK, PENNSYLVANIA 17401
+DENTSPLY SIRONA INC. SUSQUEHANNA COMMERCE CENTER 221 WEST PHILADELPHIA STREET, STE.
+60W YORK, PENNSYLVANIA 17401

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON WEDNESDAY, MAY 25, 2016
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON WEDNESDAY, MAY 24, 2017

-The Annual Meeting of Stockholders (the "Annual Meeting") of DENTSPLY Sirona Inc. (the "Company"), a Delaware corporation, will be held on Wednesday, May 25, 2016, at 11:00 a.m., local time, at the Company's Global Headquarters, 221 West Philadelphia Street, in York, Pennsylvania, for the following purposes:
+The Annual Meeting of Stockholders (the "Annual Meeting") of DENTSPLY SIRONA Inc. (the "Company"), a Delaware corporation, will be held on Wednesday, May 24, 2017, at 11:00 a.m., Eastern Time, at the Company's Global Headquarters, 221 West Philadelphia Street, in York, Pennsylvania, for the following purposes:

-- 1. To elect eleven directors to serve for a term of one year and until their respective successors are duly elected and qualified; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP, independent registered public accounting firm, to audit financial statements of the Company for the year ending December 31, 2016; - 3.
-To hold an advisory vote to approve the Company's executive compensation; and - 4.
+- To elect eleven directors to serve for a term of one year and until their respective successors are duly elected and qualified; - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP, independent registered public accounting firm, to audit financial statements of the Company for the year ending December 31, 2017; - 3.
+To hold an advisory vote to approve the Company's executive compensation; - 4.
+To hold an advisory vote on the frequency of voting on the Company's executive compensation; and - 5.
 To transact such other business as may properly come before the Annual Meeting and any and all adjournments and postponements thereof.

-The Board of Directors of the Company (the "Board") has fixed the close of business on March 28, 2016 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
+The Board of Directors of the Company (the "Board") has fixed the close of business on March 27, 2017 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.